 Stag: caught in the BLMC crossfire

 Once it became clear that BL was in a financial pickle, and needed to be bailed out by the Government in 1974, the Stag’s production development became a low-priority issue – and it is for this reason that it didn’t really change much during its seven-year production run.
-Two models were produced, the MkI (1970–3) and MkII (1973–7), but there are very few differences between the cars.
+Two versions were produced – what was retrospectively referred to as the MkI (1970–3) and MkII (1973–7).
+But there are very few differences between the cars.

 When it quietly slipped into obscurity, the Stag was mourned by few – but, within the space of a few short years, it picked up a cult following, and remains today the doyen of classic British cars – and lines up alongside the MGB and Morris Minor as the most iconic classics of the time.